FuelLabs/sway-standards/SRCs/src-13.md

 ## Definitions

-- **Soulbound Asset Predicate** - The resulting predicate which owns assets on behalf of an `Address`.
+- **Soulbound Address Predicate** - The resulting predicate which owns assets on behalf of an `Address`.
 - **Soulbound Address** - The computed `Address` of the *Soulbound Asset Predicate*.
 - **Soulbound Asset** - Any [Native Asset](https://docs.fuel.network/docs/sway/blockchain-development/native_assets) sent to the *Soulbound Address*.

-## Soulbound Asset Predicate Specification
+## Soulbound Address Predicate Specification

-- The *Soulbound Asset Predicate* SHALL never spend the assets sent to its computed predicate `Address` or *Soulbound Address*.
+- The *Soulbound Address Predicate* SHALL never spend the assets sent to its computed predicate `Address` or *Soulbound Address*.
-- The *Soulbound Asset Predicate* SHALL encode an `Address` of which it represents the soulbound address.
+- The *Soulbound Address Predicate* SHALL encode an `Address` of which it represents the soulbound address.

-Below we define the *Soulbound Asset Predicate* where `ADDRESS` MUST be replaced with the `Address` of which the *Soulbound Asset Predicate* represents.
+Below we define the *Soulbound Address Predicate* where `ADDRESS` MUST be replaced with the `Address` of which the *Soulbound Address Predicate* represents.

 ```sway
 predicate;